marygracemoesta/R-User-Guide/Spark_Distributed_R/arrow.md

 3. Install `arrow` from CRAN in the Cluster UI.
 4. Install `sparklyr` from CRAN in the Cluster UI.

+**For Databricks Runtime 7.0+**:
-For Databricks Runtime 7.0+, install `arrow` from CRAN in the Cluster UI.
-Also add `spark.sql.execution.arrow.sparkr.enabled true` to the 'Spark' tab under 'Advanced Settings' in the Cluster UI.
+1. Install `arrow` from CRAN in the Cluster UI.
+2. Add `spark.sql.execution.arrow.sparkr.enabled true` to the 'Spark' tab under 'Advanced Settings' in the Cluster UI.

 #### Arrow Benchmarks